Prenuptial Agreement

 • Focus on the Future: Frame the conversation as a proactive step to protect both parties, not as a lack of trust.
 Talk about how it will benefit both partners, especially if there are children, businesses, or significant assets involved.

 • Listen to Each Other: Respect each other’s viewpoints.
-It’s important to acknowledge any concerns and address them calmly and rationally.
+Address any concerns calmly and rationally.

 How a Prenuptial Agreement Can Be Modified

 Prenuptial agreements are not set in stone.
 As life circumstances change, so can the terms of the prenup.
-Here’s how it can be modified:
+Here are some ways a prenup can evolve:

 • Post-Marriage Changes: After significant events such as the birth of children, the purchase of a home, or a change in income, couples can revisit their prenup to reflect new circumstances.